yak32/glw_json/README.md

 ### Performance
 JSON loading - allocation-free parsing, N Log(N) performance where N is number of properties in JSON object.
+   Parsing speed is comparable to RapidJSON, saving is slower.

 JSON saving - linear performance, std::ofstream is used to save data ( some allocations )